TheMuffinMane/Monty-Hall/README.md

 # Monty-Hall
 Monty Hall game simulator
-This is a console basd simulator, where players choose between three doors to hopefully win a prize.
+This is a console based simulator, where players choose between three doors to hopefully win a prize.
 It shows probability by allowing users to keep or switch their choice on a door after a reveal.
 It has statistics tracking such as games won, lost, and breakdowns of decisions.

 # How to Play!?
 1. Select the first selection, "Start Game"